 That's how he gets credentials as an independent.

-He didn't even criticize the Democrat Party.
+He doesn't even criticize the Democrat Party.

 Now he's boxed in by his own rhetoric.